-Like the BFA program, the BA focuses on creativity, critical thinking, project development, community engagement and collaboration, and mastery of technique and craftsmanship.
+Like the BFA degree, the BA focuses on creativity, critical thinking, project development, community engagement and collaboration, and mastery of technique and craftsmanship.

 The BA degree is well-suited to students who anticipate graduate or professional school not directly related to art and design; to students whose interests in art and design and other educational pursuits are equally strong; or to those students who wish to integrate other educational pursuits with their visually creative work.

 Total Credits: 128

 Required Studio Courses

 During the first and second years, BA students complete a series of required Foundation Studio courses.
 These courses provide a foundation of skills in a wide variety of physical materials and processes.